mrjmc99/agfaeiserverutils/README.md

 Make sure to do this within a virtual environment (venv) or system-wide, depending on your environment.

-Configuration Files
+Environment Files
-Each script expects its own .ini file (e.g., error-report-config.ini, jboss-check-config.ini, xeroticket.ini), but they share a similar structure:
+Each script expects its own .env file (e.g., error-report.env, jboss-check.env, xeroticket.env), but they share a similar structure:

 Email server settings
 ServiceNow credentials